 Step 3 – Cream the butter and sugar.
 In a large bowl, add softened butter and white sugar.
 Beat on medium speed for 2-3 minutes until it’s light and fluffy.
 Make sure to scrap the sides of the bowl.

 Step 5 – Add in dry ingredients.
 Mix in the dry ingredients and using a spatula, gently fold until a batter forms.
-Do not overmix!
+Do not over-mix!

 Step 6 – Add apples.
 Dice the apples into cubes.
 Then add into the bowl and mix in a few times.